Subjects and Curriculum | Epsom College

 GCSE

-The English Language IGCSE is a wide-ranging, exciting course which teaches students to become critical readers and effective writers.
-The course combines study of literary non-fiction, such as travel writing by Benjamin Zephania and George Alagiah, as well as literary fiction and poetry by writers as diverse as Shakespeare and Susan Hill.
+The English Language iGCSE is a wide-ranging, exciting course which teaches pupils to become critical readers and effective writers.
+The course combines study of literary non-fiction, such as travel writing by Benjamin Zephania and George Alagiah, as well as literary fiction and poetry by writers as diverse as Shakespeare and Maya Angelou.

-The English Literature IGCSE invites students to engage with the best literature written in English in the past 500 years.
-In addition to studying a Shakespeare play, students will also read modern drama, such as Miller’s A View from the Bridge, as well as poetry from different centuries and continents.
-The course includes the study of unseen poetry, which helps students become confident readers of literature from all periods.
+The English Literature iGCSE invites pupils to engage with the best literature written in English in the past 500 years.
+In addition to studying a Shakespeare play, pupils will also read modern drama, such as Arthur Miller’s A View from the Bridge, as well as poetry from different centuries and continents.
+The course includes the study of unseen poetry, which helps pupils become confident readers of literature from all periods.

 A-level